 The St. Ferdinand Parish School Board authority is derived from the policies of the Archbishop of the Archdiocese.
 The local parish is an integral part of the School Board’s foundation and it drives the mission to provide an environment conducive to a quality education.
 At the curriculum’s core is the emphasis for children to develop not only as Catholics but also as strong individuals.

-The School Board’s mission includes developing policies that are complementary to the school’s philosophy and enable the school to reach its goals.
-The pastor collaborates with the Board in the selection of the principal and in developing and approving the school budget.
+The School Board’s mission is to support the school’s philosophy and enable the school to reach its goals.
 The School Board also represents the school’s constituency.

-School parents are invited to join the board, and are encouraged to volunteer to assist committees.
+School parents are invited to join the board, and volunteer to assist its committees.
 This volunteer opportunity is one more way to demonstrate our commitment and support to our children.